 UI/UX Designer | Experience Design Group

 As part of the Experience Design Group, I worked with Product Owners and cross-functional teams across the organization to improve the UI and UX of digital products in an Agile environment.
-I acted as the lead designer for these initiatives, collaborating with business and development stakeholders to work out solutions.
+My role was focused on visual, interface and interaction design for these initiatives, collaborating with business and development stakeholders to work out solutions.

 Chatbot Challenges: UI and UX

 Previously, Novant Heath had deployed two out-of-the-box chatbot products to quickly address two distinct challenges:

 - Help people find accurate and up-to-date information on the Covid-19 vaccines in an actively developing environment